 Again, a larger strip image is shown by (Ctrl- or right-) clicking the image in Mr. Melcher’s MASTERPIECE #3238 (December 18, 2023) blog entry, accessible by the Check out the blog! box after the last comment, and using the dropdown menu (even larger, if you trim what’s after .jpg from the URL).
 I have added a comment there (awaiting Mr. Melcher’s approval) pointing to info about this artist I used to point to here.
 Only work by him used here so far.

-mshaw Premium Member 11 months ago
+mshaw Premium Member about 1 year ago

 “Back There in the Grass,” 1911